Katoomba: Tourism

 Katoomba's main industry is tourism based on its mountain scenery.
-The rock formation known as the Three Sisters, viewable from Echo Point about 2 km south of the main town, attracts four million visitors each year.
+The rock formation known as the Three Sisters, viewable from Echo Point about 2 km south of the main town, attracts thousands of visitors each year.
 Other features of the Jamison Valley visible from Echo Point include Mount Solitary and the rock formation known as the Ruined Castle.
 A short walk from Echo Point leads to the Giant Stairway which provides access to a number of nature walks through the Valley.
 Several of the Jamison Valley tracks, including the Stairway itself, were closed in recent years due to maintenance, but most have since been re-opened.
 The local geography includes extensive areas of dense warm temperate rainforest, hanging swamps and a series of waterfalls.

 Other attractions include Scenic World, a tourist complex in the southwest of the town.
 This site is home to the steepest funicular railway in the world, the Katoomba Scenic Railway, which was originally built to facilitate coal and oil shale mining in the Jamison Valley.
 Scenic World also offers the Scenic Skyway cable car, which travels over an arm of the Jamison Valley and offers views of Katoomba Falls and Orphan Rock.
 In 2004 the original Skyway car was replaced by a new car with a liquid crystal panel floor, which becomes transparent while the car travels.
 In 1983 construction began at the site on a roller coaster called the Orphan Rocker; the track was completed, but this attraction has never been opened to the public.

 Katoomba is served by hotels and guest-houses, the oldest of which is the Carrington Hotel, established in 1882 and occupying the highest point in town.
-The town centre, centered on Katoomba Street, features dozens of cafes and restaurants, including the Paragon which dates to the early 20th century, as well as a number of second-hand book and antique stores.
+The town centre, centred on Katoomba Street, features dozens of cafes and restaurants, including the Paragon which dates to the early 20th century, as well as a number of second-hand book and antique stores.

 Transport

 Katoomba was connected to the Main Western railway line in 1874, when the station was called "The Crushers".
 Katoomba railway station is now served by the Blue Mountains Line.
+The weekly Outback Xplorer from Sydney to Broken Hill also stops at Katoomba.

+Katoomba is also serviced by buses operated by Blue Mountains Transit, Katoomba Taxis, and other cab services.
+Often doing routes between Scenic World and other attractions around Katoomba.

 The Great Western Highway is the main road access route.

 Katoomba Airfield is also located about 11.5 km by road from the Katoomba Central Business District.
 The airfield is currently closed to airplanes and helicopters, but is available for use by emergency services.

+Services

+Katoomba is the home of the Blue Mountains Hospital.

+Education

+Katoomba has a high school and a primary school.